Get Ready for Winter Quarter!

 How to Reach Student ServicesStudent services will be available online and on campus for winter quarter.
 Appointments will be required for most in-person visits to campus offices.
 You must upload proof of COVID-19 vaccination and wear a face mask indoors for all in-person visits to campus.

-- Moderna: Anyone age 18 or older who received their second shot of the Moderna vaccine at least six months ago
+- Moderna: Anyone age 18 or older who received their second shot of the Moderna vaccine at least five months ago

 - Johnson & Johnson: Anyone age 18 or older who received their Johnson & Johnson shot at least two months ago